MaxAKAgluck/bt-quickcheck/README.md

 [![Linux](https://img.shields.io/badge/platform-linux-blue.svg)](https://kernel.org/)
 [![Security](https://img.shields.io/badge/security-blue%20team-blue.svg)](https://github.com/MaxAKAgluck/bt-quickcheck)

 A fast, no-hassle Linux one-liner to baseline a host from a blue team perspective.
-Inspired by linPEAS' ease-of-use, but focused on defensive posture checks (configuration, hygiene, and quick wins) instead of privilege escalation. **Now with enhanced security features and industry-standard compliance validation.**
+Inspired by linPEAS' ease-of-use, but focused on defensive posture checks (configuration, hygiene, and quick wins) instead of privilege escalation.

+Note: As of v0.6.1, production mode adds stricter checks (firewall required, remote logging expected, stronger time sync expectations) and a new Resource Health section.
+When using `-o`, the script suppresses scan chatter, shows a short spinner, and prints only where the report was saved and the execution mode.

 ## Table of Contents